 Sandwich parents are amazing individuals, and each Caregiving story is different.
 It’s important to reach out for help and support from family and friends as well as local agencies and trained professionals.
 To find support and aid in the journey of Caregiving, peruse Caregiving resources.

 What are some of the struggles and triumphs you’ve faced as a sandwich generation Caregiver?
-We’d love to hear your stories – email Deanna, at email@example.com reference “I’m sandwich parent” in the subject line.
+We’d love to hear your stories – email Deanna, at firstname.lastname@example.org reference “I’m a sandwich parent” in the subject line.